Deep Security 10.3 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

 To improve system resources utilization on Deep Security Agent, you can optimize these performance-related settings according to best practices.

 Minimize disk usage

 Reserve an appropriate amount of disk space for storing identified malware files.
 The space that you reserve applies globally to all computers: physical machines, virtual machines, and Virtual Appliances.
 The setting can be overridden at the policy level and at the computer level.

 - Open the policy or computer editor that you want to configure.

 - Specify the disk space to use in the Maximum disk space used to store identified files box.

 - Click Save.

-If you are using a Deep Security Virtual Appliance to protect virtual machines, all identified files from the protected VMs will be stored on the virtual appliance.
+If you are using a virtual appliance to protect virtual machines, all identified files from the protected VMs will be stored on the virtual appliance.
 As a result, you should increase the amount of disk space for identified files on the virtual appliance.

 See also Virtual Appliance Scan Caching